 The freedom of religion (the freedom to have, not to have, to practice, or not to practice any religion) is a fundamental right—under both the U.S. constitution and international law.
-For this reason, victims of religious persecution are entitled to certain protections under U.S. immigration law: If you have been persecuted or if you fear being persecuted in your home country because of a religion (because you have or lack, or you are perceived to have or lack, a religion), then you may qualify for asylum or refugee protection in the United States.
-Such status would allow you to live and work in the country, and would make you eligible for permanent residence (the green card) after one year.
+For this reason, victims of religious persecution are entitled to certain protections under U.S. immigration law.
+If you have been persecuted, or if you fear being persecuted in your home country because of a religion (because you have or lack, or you are perceived to have or lack, a religion), then you might qualify for asylum or refugee protection in the United States.
+Such status would allow you to live and work in the U.S., and would make you eligible to apply for permanent residence (a green card) after one year.

 There is no exclusive definition of religion under U.S. law.
-This is because such a definition would risk running counter to the principle of religious freedom, by marginalizing worldviews that are in the minority.
-Instead, the term "religion" must be understood broadly to include not only traditional institutionalized religions like Hinduism, Judaism, Buddhism, Christianity, or Islam, but also any other newer or smaller system of sincere beliefs or practices that plays a similar role in the life of its adherents (whether or not it is associated with a God or gods).
+Any such definition would risk running counter to the principle of religious freedom, by marginalizing worldviews that are in the minority.
+Instead, the term "religion" must be understood broadly to include not only traditional institutionalized religions like Hinduism, Judaism, Buddhism, Christianity, and Islam, but also any other newer or smaller systems of sincere beliefs or practices that play a similar role in the life of their adherents (whether or not associated with a God or gods).

-Thus, if you have been beaten, detained, or otherwise individually punished by a religious police—or even by a family member whose authority over you is recognized or tolerated by your country's government—based on your supposed failure to comply with religious norms (for example, a dress code, such as the requirement that women wear a veil covering their face and chest), then you may qualify for religious asylum or refugee protection in the United States.
+Thus, if you have been beaten, detained, or otherwise individually punished by a religious police—or even by a family member whose authority over you is recognized or tolerated by your country's government—based on your supposed failure to comply with religious norms (for example, a dress code, such as the requirement that women wear a veil covering their face and chest), then you might qualify for religious asylum or refugee protection in the United States.

-In addition, you may claim religious persecution even when you have not been individually targeted, if your country's laws impose special restrictions on your religious freedom (say, by forbidding membership in your religious group, by limiting public worship, or by requiring conversion to any other faith), and those laws have a serious impact on your individual way of life.
-(If, for example, you were raised Catholic in China, but you are not currently observant, then you would have a harder time proving that you were harmed if the country's government were somehow to pass a law forbidding church attendance.)
+In addition, you might claim religious persecution even when you have not been individually targeted, if your country's laws impose special restrictions on your religious freedom (say, by forbidding membership in your religious group, by limiting public worship, or by requiring conversion to any other faith), and those laws have a serious impact on your individual way of life.
+If, for example, you were raised Catholic in China, but you are not currently observant, then you would have a harder time proving that you were harmed if the country's government were somehow to pass a law forbidding church attendance.

 At the same time, laws that have a neutral or otherwise legitimate purpose but happen to be more harmful to particular religious groups might not be considered persecution (unless they are enforced unequally).
 For example, a public health law prohibiting all possession of a mind-altering substance that one religious group uses in its rituals would probably not provide a basis for asylum or refugee status.
 By contrast, a law compelling military service without exemptions for conscientious objectors might well qualify.